 Trap the VOCs by dusting and vacuuming frequently.
 They tend to land on surfaces and be part of the dust.
 They can also seep into your walls.
 So, if you’ve brought a new product into your house while it’s still off gassing, do some extra dusting and vacuuming to keep those VOCs off of your other items.

 Off gassing rates rise with heat.
 The higher the temperature, the quicker a product off gasses.
 So, if you want to speed up the off gassing rate, turn on a heater in the room and leave it for a while.
 Or buy your product in the middle of summer!

 What are the off gassing sources in your home?

 Because there are so many possible sources of exposure in your home, tracking down the exact source can be difficult.
-To narrow it down, here’s a few of the major categories of potential off gassing sources in your home:
+To narrow it down, here are a few of the major categories of potential off gassing sources in your home:

-Cleaning products: It’s not a surprise to see this on the list because people are becoming more aware of the toxic ‘ingredients list’ in their household cleaning products.
-Despite manufacturers knowing the dangers of the chemicals in their products, these products are still on the market.
+Household cleaners: It’s not a surprise to see this on the list because people are becoming more aware of the toxic ‘ingredients list’ in their household cleaners, including toilet bowl cleaners, glass cleaners, air fresheners and cleaning sprays.
+Despite manufacturers knowing the dangers of the chemical contaminants in their products, these products are still on the market.
 So, it’s up to you to eliminate this off gassing source from your home by using non-toxic cleaning products instead.
 There are many amazing, high-quality alternatives to the harmful, conventional ones.

 Insulation: This is often an “out of sight, out of mind” problem area in homes.
 The off gassing can be severe depending on the type of insulation in your home, but the odds are that whatever insulation you have, you’re experiencing some level of off gassing.
 If you need to install new insulation, be aware of the long-lasting effects it can have on your health if done incorrectly.